 (2) Despite subsection (1), this Part applies to a substance listed in subsection (1) if the substance contains, or has added to it, a substance that is not listed in subsection (1).

-[Section 8O inserted by No. 29 of 2015 s.
+[Section 8O inserted: No. 29 of 2015 s.
 4.]

 8P.
 Effect of representing substance as psychoactive substance